Gravemind/tt-rss-feedlish-theme/README.md

 ..
 Work In Progress, In Development ...

-"Close enough" clone of https://github.com/levito/tt-rss-feedly-theme working on [Tiny Tiny RSS](https://tt-rss.org/) 18.12+ ().
+"Close enough" clone of [levito's tt-rss-feedly-theme](https://github.com/levito/tt-rss-feedly-theme) working on [Tiny Tiny RSS](https://tt-rss.org/) 18.12+ ().

 It wont be an exact clone: the current goal is to start from the default theme,